On APIs and the Zalando API Guild

 Zalando’s API Guild

-Not long after Radical Agility’s official adoption in March, some of us created an API Guild for teams to share their experiences and discuss how to ensure API quality.
+In March 2015, some of us created an API Guild for teams to share their experiences and discuss how to ensure API quality.
 The API Guild, like all of our internal guilds, is an informal group of Zalando technologists that meets regularly to advance topics of interest.
 Members represent diverse teams across our organization.
 In its early days the API Guild attracted only a few members and focused on REST.
 Since then the Guild has grown significantly, with around 20 dedicated members who focus on:

 - shared knowledge and best practices around API design and API implementation in our polyglot environment (Scala, Java, Clojure, Python, etc.)